brandonhorst/elliptical/README.md

 - `npm run validate`: lint, then test
 - `npm run cover`: generate coverage report

-You can also run the tests in a browser of your choice by running `npm run make:test` and then opening `test/mocha.html`.

 #Directories

 - `lib`: Javascript source
 - `test`: Unit tests
-- `test/mocha.html`: Page for running tests in browser
 - `doc`: Documentation files

 #Building for the Browser